You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Enjoy the photos...

-Turin, looking out over Piazza Vittorio (featured in my walking tour of Turin) .
-At the far end is Via Po which is one of Turin's most elegant avenues and lead up to magnificent Piazza Castello.
+Turin, looking out over the river Po and across to Piazza Vittorio (featured in my walking tour of Turin).
+At the far end of the piazza is Via Po, which is one of Turin's most elegant avenues and leads up to the magnificent Piazza Castello.
+Not far away is the open air market of Porta Palazzo, the largest open-air market in Europe and the Quadrilateral district, the lively old town of Turin where the narrow lanes are home to many great bars and restaurants.

-Wander down through the old neighbourhoods of Turin, through piazzas, and soon you'll find yourself on the banks of the River Po.
-Here is one of Turin's loveliest park, it is the Parco Valentino - home to the Castle of Valentino - a 17th century castle picture above.
+Wander down through the old neighborhoods of Turin, through piazzas, and soon you'll find yourself on the banks of the River Po.
+Here you'll discover one of Turin's loveliest parks; it is the Parco Valentino, home to the Castle of Valentino, the 17th-century castle shown in the picture above.
+Built in the 14th century, the castle was one of the residences of the royal family of Savoy.

-A great idea is to take a boat trip from here along the river, the trip offers stunning views of the city.
-While in the park make sure you visit the "Medieval Village" which is actually an incredibly good replica of one that was built in the 19th century.
+A great idea is to take a boat trip from here along the river; the trip offers stunning views of the city.
+While in the park, make sure you visit the "Medieval Village," which is actually an incredibly good replica of one—it was built in the 19th century. for an exhibition

-Perhaps the most magnificent palace in all of Europe.
-Located outside Torino and once the home of the Savoy kings.
-View article here.
+Perhaps the most magnificent palace in all of Europe and one of the top ten tourist attractions in all of Italy.
+Located just outside Torino and once the home of the Savoy kings.
+View the article here.

 Love Italy?
 Why not sign up for my FREE monthly newsletter,